-Juries, Exonerated by Science: Case Studies in the Use of DNA Evidence to Establish Innocence after Trial (2006).
-See also Brandon L Garrett and Peter J Neufeld, 'Invalid Forensic Science Testimony and Wrongful Convictions' (2009) 95(1) Virginia Law Review 1; Joel D Lieberman et al, 'Gold Versus Platinum: Do Jurors Recognize the Superiority and Limitations of DNA Evidence Compared to Other Types of Forensic Evidence?'
-(2008) 14(1) Psychology, Public Policy, and Law 27
+54 What I have in mind here are any forensics that could be exculpatory, whether at trial or after.
+With regards to the latter, see, for example, Edward Connors et al., Convicted by Juries, Exonerated by Science: Case Studies in the Use of DNA Evidence to Establish Innocence after Trial (Alexandria, VA: U.S. Department of Justice, 2006).
+See also Brandon L. Garrett Peter J. Neufeld, "Invalid Forensic Science Testimony and Wrongful Convictions," Virginia Law Review 95.1 (2009): 1-97.
+See also Joel D. Lieberman, Courtney A. Carrell, Terance D. Miethe, Daniel A. Krauss, and Ronald Roesch, "Gold Versus Platinum: Do Jurors Recognize the Superiority and Limitations of DNA Evidence Compared to Other Types of Forensic Evidence?", Psychology, Public Policy, and Law 14.1 (2008): 27-62.

-John J Dilulio Jr and Anne Morrison Piehl, 'Does Prison Pay?: The Stormy National Debate over the Cost-Effectiveness of Imprisonment' (1991) 9(4) The Brookings Review 28; Jeff Yates and William Gillespie, 'The Elderly and Prison Policy' (2000) 11(2)-(3) Journal of Aging and Social Policy 167; Jeremy Travis, Bruce Western, and Steve Redburn, The Growth of Incarceration in the United States: Exploring Causes and Consequences (2014).
-Another study puts the average cost at \$31,977.65 per year for federal inmates: see Kathleen M Kenny, 'Annual Determination of Average Cost of Incarceration' Federal Register (19 July 2016).
-It also bears notice that the US spends \$6 on incarceration for every \$10 spent on higher education: Erin Orrick A Vieraitis, 'The Cost of Incarceration in Texas: Estimating the Benefits of Reducing the Prison Population' (2015) 40(2) American Journal of Criminal Justice 399.
+55 John J. Dilulio, Jr. and Anne Morrison Piehl, "Does Prison Pay?: The Stormy National Debate over the Cost-Effectiveness of Imprisonment," The Brookings Review 9.4 (1991): 28-35; see also Jeff Yates and William Gillespie, "The Elderly and Prison Policy," Journal of Aging & Social Policy 11.2-3 (2000): 167-75; and Travis, Jeremy, Bruce Western, and Steve Redburn.
+The Growth of Incarceration in the United States: Exploring Causes and Consequences.
+Washington D.C.: National Academies Press, 2014.
+Another study puts the average cost at \$31,977.65 per year for federal inmates.
+See Kathleen M. Kenny, "Annual Determination of Average Cost of Incarceration," Federal Regster (Jouly 19, 2016).
+It also bears notice that the U.S. spends \$6 on incarceration for every \$10 spent on higher education.
+Erin Orrick A. Vieraitis, "The Cost of Incarceration in Texas: